⚠ All times listed are in Korea Standard Time (KST) ⚠

 Hear from city representatives and lighting experts about urban lighting projects and strategies in Busan.

-- “Mountain, Ocean, River, and Urban: Past, Current and Future Lighting in Busan” – Uh-Chan Ryu, Professor, Pukyong National University (KR)
+- “Harmonic lights, Busan” – Uh-Chan Ryu, Professor, Pukyong National University (KR)

-Busan means the city in between “steep mountains” and has two rivers and a long coast.
+The name of Busan is derived from a mountain like a cauldron, but actually located among “steep mountains” including several rivers and a long coast.
 Therefore, one of the aims of lighting design will be harmonizing between urban, mountains, rivers, and coast.
-This presentation will review the past and current lighting in Busan, and will provide an opportunity to imagine the future of lighting in Busan.
+This presentation will review the past and the current lighting in Busan and will provide an opportunity for us to imagine the future lighting in Busan.

 - “Light, Human, City” – Hyunjoon Yoo, Professor at Hongik University and Principal of Hyunjoon Yoo Architects and Space Consulting Group (SCG) (KR)